Zoom

 Before the meeting, plan the roles for the meeting’s organisers, for example:

-• person sending out the invitation for the event
+• The person sending out the event invitation

-• chat moderator(s) – two moderators are recommended for larger events!
+• The chat moderator(s) – two moderators are recommended for larger events!

-• person in charge of recording the meeting
+• The person in charge of recording the meeting

-• person in charge of the schedule (if not the host)
+• The person in charge of the schedule (if not the host)

-• person in charge of the potential editing of the event recording
+• The person in charge of any editing of the event recording

-It is also a good idea to agree on who has the host rights for the event and who may possibly need co-host rights.
-It is recommended to assign the person in charge of recording the event as a co-host.
-However, co-host rights are not required for sharing content, for example.
-The host can assign co-host rights only after the meeting has started.
+It is also a good idea to agree on who has the host rights for the event and who may need co-host rights.
+Co-host rights should be granted at least to the person recording the meeting.
+For example, sharing content does not require co-host rights.
+A host cannot grant co-host rights until the beginning of the meeting.

-When creating the event, it is also possible to determine alternative hosts; the persons assigned as alternative hosts can start the meeting on behalf of the host.
+When creating the event, it is also possible to determine alternative hosts; the persons assigned as alternative hosts can start the meeting on behalf of the host with host rights.

 Other things to consider when planning an event

-• It is good to have a programme/script for the meeting and to distribute this to the participants beforehand.
+• It is a good idea to have a programme/script for the meeting and to distribute it to the participants beforehand.

-• If the meeting will be recorded, it is recommended to inform the participants about this in advance.
+• If the meeting will be recorded, the participants should be informed about it in advance.

 • Based on experience, it is best to share the presentations on the presenters’ computers.
-In case of any problems, it is recommended to send copies of the presentations to the host.
+To prepare for any problems, copies of the presentations can also be sent to the host.

-• It is recommended to agree whether the chat conversations will be saved and to inform the participants about this in advance.
+• It is advisable to agree in advance whether chats will be recorded and published, and notify the participants about it.

 Polls